Azure-Samples/cognitive-services-speech-sdk/quickstart/python/from-microphone/README.md

 - Install "Azure AI Speech Toolkit" extension in VS Code.
 - Download this sample from sample gallery to local machine.
 - Trigger "Azure AI Speech Toolkit: Configure Azure Speech Resources" command from command palette to select speech resource.
 - Trigger "Azure AI Speech Toolkit: Configure and Setup the Sample App" command from command palette to configure and setup the sample.
+This command only needs to be run once.
 - Trigger "Azure AI Speech Toolkit: Run the Sample App" command from command palette to run the sample.

 ## Prerequisites